eyesight/cas-fee-project2/README.md

 <h3>Test-Accounts</h3>
-You can register yourselfe as new user.
+You can register yourself as new user.
 But to use everything you need to be approved from the administrator.
 That's why we made some test-users.

 To use the tool as registered and autorizised user: